sshniro/zap-docs/source/includes/attack.md

-<a name="examples"></a>Attacking The App
+<a name="attack"></a>Attacking The App
 =========================================

+The web application should be explored before starting to scan the application for vulnerabilities.
-Before you start attacking the application its recommended to explore the application.
-If you haven't done that look at the [explore](#explore) section on how to perform it.
-The scanning of the App can be classified in to passive scan and active scan.
+If you haven't done that look at the [explore](#explore) section on how to explore the web application.
+The following section provides examples on how to use the Passive and Active Scanner to find security vulnerabilities in the application.

 <aside class="warning">
 Do not use ZAP on unauthorized pages.
 Please be aware that you should only attack applications that you have been